stampixel/stampixel/README.md

+# Here because of YRHacks?
+Check out some of my closed source projects!

+https://ryptic.ga - Link-tree style website, able to register and create your own profile.
+Access your profile like this; https://ryptic.ga/@stampixel.
+Hosted on my Raspberry Pi (yes, I have experience with deploying webapps through Cloudflare using NGINX).

+https://tankated.ga - Tank detection website made using AWS Lambda, YOLOv4 detection algorithm, and some Python.

+https://chatix.ga - Distractionless chatroom created using Socket.io and express server.
+Havn't set up SSL certificate yet, so the website is down.
+You can check out the source code on GitHub.

+Some other projects I've made before include: Discord bots, Instagram automation bot, fake tank image generator using GAN, games using PyArcade, etc. Oh yeah, I also do DMOJ questions on my spare time.

 # Hi everyone :wave:

 Hello, stampixel here.
 I am a developer based in Canada, my main language is Python, but I also do JavaScript, Java, and HTML&CSS.
 I use Garuda Linux as my main operating system, running Sway WM.